mmomtchev/hadron-swig-napi-example-project/README.md

-# SWIG Node-API example skeleton
+# SWIG Node-API example skeleton with hadron build system

 [![Test](https://github.com/mmomtchev/hadron-swig-napi-example-project/actions/workflows/run.yml/badge.svg)](https://github.com/mmomtchev/hadron-swig-napi-example-project/actions/workflows/run.yml)
 [![codecov](https://codecov.io/gh/mmomtchev/hadron-swig-napi-example-project/graph/badge.svg?token=S833HD8I37)](https://codecov.io/gh/mmomtchev/hadron-swig-napi-example-project)

-This is an example skeleton for a C++ project that uses SWIG Node-API with a dual-build system supporting both Node.js/native and Browser/WASM builds
+This is an example skeleton for a C++ project that uses SWIG Node-API with a [`meson`-based](https://github.com/mmomtchev/hadron) dual-build system supporting both Node.js/native and Browser/WASM builds.

+You can find the classical [SWIG Node-API example skeleton using node-gyp](https://github.com/mmomtchev/swig-napi-example-project.git) here.

-# EXPERIMENTAL NEW BUILD SYSTEM `node-hadron`
+# EXPERIMENTAL NEW BUILD SYSTEM `hadron`

 This branch `meson` contains the template which will be used for the new build system that will be an alternative to the aging `node-gyp`.
 The new build system will produce the files manually created here from a centraized configuration.
 The build itself is already usable, but it is cumbersome to setup.